-sport and recreation For an up-to-date list of offerings please

-2 hospitality/kitchen operations visit the TAFE QLD website.
+For an up-to-date list of offerings please visit the TAFE QLD website.

 The Certificate II in Electro-Technology at the Trade Training Centre teaches students skills such as workplace safety, problem-solving, workshop practices and hand skills.
 Roles in this industry are responsible for the installation, servicing, repair and maintenance of electrical and electronic equipment for industrial, commercial and domestic purposes.
 The concepts learned in this qualification provide students with the base knowledge to work in a wide range of electrical environments.
 Please note that there is a waiting list for this course through TAFE.
 The majority of TAFE courses are held on the Gympie campus and students will be required to attend one day a week.